qubic-li/qubic/README.md

 /efi/boot/startup.nsh
 /efi/boot/Qubic.efi
 ```
-- computer.XXX => must be the current computer file.
+- contract.000.XXX => must be the current contract.000 file.
 XXX must be replaced with current epoch. (e.g `computer.068`)
+- contract.001.XXX => must be the current contract.001 file.
+XXX must be replaced with current epoch. (e.g `computer.068`).
+Data from Qx.
+- contract.002.XXX => must be the current contract.002 file.
+XXX must be replaced with current epoch. (e.g `computer.068`).
+Data from Quottery.
 - universe.XXX => must be the current universe file.
 XXX must be replaced with current epoch. (e.g `universe.068`)
 - spectrum.XXX => must be the current spectrum file.
 XXX must be replaced with current epoch. (e.g `spectrum.068`)
 - system => to start from scratch, use an empty file. (e.g. `touch system`)